Robert Plant: Lyrics

 Welsh mythology forms a basis of Plant's interest in mystical lyrics.
 He grew up close to the Welsh border and would often take summer trips to Snowdonia.
-Plant bought a Welsh sheep farm in 1973, and began taking Welsh lessons and looking into the mythology of the land (such as Black Book of Carmarthen, Book of Taliesin, etc.) Plant's first son, Karac, was named after the Welsh warrior Caratacus.
-The song "Bron-Y-Aur Stomp" is named after the 18th-century Welsh cottage Bron-Yr-Aur, owned by a friend of his father; it later inspired the song "Bron-Yr-Aur".
+Plant bought a Welsh sheep farm in 1973, and began taking Welsh lessons and looking into the mythology of the land (such as the Black Book of Carmarthen, the Book of Taliesin, etc.) Plant's first son, Karac, was named after the Welsh chieftain Caratacus.
+The song "Bron-Y-Aur Stomp" is named after the 18th-century Welsh cottage Bron-Yr-Aur, owned by a friend of his father; it later inspired the title of the instrumental song "Bron-Yr-Aur" from their sixth studio album Physical Graffiti (1975).
 The songs "Misty Mountain Hop", "That's the Way", and early dabblings in what would become "Stairway to Heaven" were written in Wales and lyrically reflect Plant's mystical view of the land.
 Critic Steve Turner suggests that Plant's early and continued experiences in Wales served as the foundation for his broader interest in the mythologies he revisits in his lyrics (including those myth systems of Tolkien and the Norse).

-Page's passion for diverse musical experiences influenced Plant to explore Africa, specifically Marrakesh in Morocco, where he encountered Umm Kulthum:
+Page's passion for diverse musical experiences influenced Plant to explore Africa, specifically Marrakesh in Morocco, where he encountered the Egyptian singer and film actress Umm Kulthum:

 I was intrigued by the scales, initially, and obviously the vocal work.
 The way she sang, the way she could hold a note, you could feel the tension, you could tell that everybody, the whole orchestra, would hold a note until she wanted to change.

-Both he and Jimmy Page revisited these influences during their reunion album No Quarter: Jimmy Page and Robert Plant Unledded in 1994.
-During his solo career Plant tapped into these influences many times, most notably on the 2002 album Dreamland.
+Both he and Jimmy Page revisited these influences during their live reunion album No Quarter: Jimmy Page and Robert Plant Unledded in 1994.
+During his solo career Plant tapped into these influences many times, most notably on his seventh studio album Dreamland (2002).